salesforce/centrifuge/README.md

 </dependency>
 ```

-The HTTP Warmer can be used as a very simple warmer to call HTTP endpoints in order to trigger code path exercised by the
-resource implementing the endpoint.
-For example, an application may provide a homepage URL that when called would do
+Suppose an application provides a homepage URL that, when called, performs
-basic initializations, connect to a database and cache, etc.  These code paths can be warmed (JITed) by simply using
+basic initialization, connects to a database, populates caches, etc. The HTTP warming can warm these
-the HTTP warmer to hit the homepage endpoint for some relatively large number of iterations.
+code paths simply by using the HTTP warmer to hit the homepage endpoint a sufficiently large number of times.

-Here is an example of how to use the HTTP warmer:
+The following configuration file sets up the HTTP warmer to do this:

 ```java
 {